awsdocs/amazon-eks-user-guide/doc_source/getting-started-eksctl.md

    Create your Amazon EKS cluster and Linux worker nodes with the following command\.
 Replace the example *values* with your own values\.

 **Important**
-Kubernetes version 1\.11 is no longer supported on Amazon EKS\.
+Kubernetes version 1\.11 and earlier are no longer supported on Amazon EKS\.
 You can no longer create new 1\.11 clusters, and all existing Amazon EKS clusters running Kubernetes version 1\.11 will eventually be automatically updated to the latest available platform version of Kubernetes version 1\.12\.
 For more information, see [Amazon EKS Version Deprecation](kubernetes-versions.md#version-deprecation)\.
-Please update any 1\.11 clusters to version 1\.12 or higher in order to avoid service interruption\.
+Please update any 1\.11 clusters to version 1\.12 or later in order to avoid service interruption\.
 For more information, see [Updating an Amazon EKS Cluster Kubernetes Version](update-cluster.md)\.
+Kubernetes API versions available through Amazon EKS are officially supported by AWS, until we remove the ability to create clusters using that version\.
+This is true even if upstream Kubernetes is no longer supporting a version available on Amazon EKS\.
+We backport security fixes that are applicable to the Kubernetes versions supported on Amazon EKS\.
+Existing clusters are always supported, and Amazon EKS will automatically update your cluster to a supported version if you have not done so manually by the version end of life date\.

    ```
    eksctl create cluster \